bonnil1/Project-2---Restaurant-Story/README.md

 My Restaurant Story

 A blog for foodie lovers to share their favorite restaurants!
-Scroll through the site for restaurant recommendations and hear what people have to say.Create an account to add restaurants and interact with other users who share your love for food.
+Scroll through the site for restaurant recommendations and hear what people have to say.
+Create an account to add restaurants and interact with other users who share your love for food.

 ![alt text](home.png)